 The dam is owned and maintained by Orange County and is inspected regularly to ensure its safety.
 The Orange County Planning and Emergency Services departments have updated the Lake Orange Emergency Action Plan, which includes maps and evacuation routes for affected areas, in the highly unlikely event of a breach or failure.

-Click one of the maps below to see if your residence falls within the inundation zone.
+View the following maps to see if your residence falls within the inundation zone.
 Residents in the inundation zone are urged to familiarize themselves with the evacuation route for their area.

 Lake Orange Inundation Zone Maps

-- Inundation Zones A&B (Lake Orange Road to NC 86 & Efland Cedar Grove Road to US 70 or Highland Farm Road to NC 86)
+- Inundation Zones A&B (PDF) (Lake Orange Road to NC 86 and Efland Cedar Grove Road to U.S. 70 or Highland Farm Road to NC 86)

-- Inundation Zones C&D (Highland Farm Road to NC 86 or Brookhollow Road to US 70)
+- Inundation Zones C&D (PDF) (Highland Farm Road to NC 86 or Brookhollow Road to U.S. 70)